usnistgov/feasst/README.md

 This example is shown in the test case [testcase/lj/srsw/nvt-mc/lj.cc](testcase/lj/srsw/nvt-mc/lj.cc).

-Note that while this example is in the spirit of a monkey patch, implementing a monkey patch on the swig python objects requires editting the vtable.
+Note that while this example is in the spirit of a monkey patch, implementing a monkey patch on the SWIG python objects requires editting the vtable.
 In this case, it may be easier to add the custom analysis in the source directory.
 See [Example of adding or modifying an analysis code](#example-of-adding-or-modifying-an-analysis-code).